CoronavirusMakers-Prototypes/PAPR/Electronics/README.md

-Here you can find the BOM list
+Here you can find the BOM list.
+Please, check PAPR Model One schematics.

 | ID  | ITEM | UNIT |
 | ------------- | ------------- | ------------- |